aramattamara/Conversation-Insights/README.md

 ## <a name="author"></a>About Me

-Tamara is a software engineer originally from Ukraine, and currently living in CA. This is her first full stack project.
+I am a software engineer originally from Ukraine, and currently living in California, USA.
+This is my first full stack project.
 Visit my [LinkedIn](https://www.linkedin.com/in/tamara-vashchuk/)